foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/zinc.md

   overlay_image: /assets/images/product_images/product_splash.png
 ---
 ## Principle
 Zinc is a colorimeteric test.
-This test uses a N-(1-napthyl)-ethyelnediamine reagent.
+This test uses 4 separately packed reagents.

 The Indian Standard for drinking water holds that the acceptable limit is 5 mg/L, but in the absence of any other toxic substances or an alternate source, this is relaxable upto 15 mg/L.